spencertipping/canard/doc/stack-representation.md

 Here, the recursive definition is really a way to encode a jump operation since all calls are tail calls.
 The "current continuation" can be pushed onto the data stack as a list using @cc.
 The return stack is used only in the explicit context implied by r< and r>; the interpreter itself doesn't do anything particularly interesting with it.

 Note: This evaluation strategy imposes a significant amount of GC overhead.
-It may be worth reconsidering...
+It may be worth reconsidering.
+However, I think there are allocation heuristics that can be used to ameliorate the effect.